You want smart political talk without the meltdowns?

 Well, listen, when we were going through and unraveling that onion that was the FBI and the Russia collusion, we learned how much the far left had infiltrated the FBI.

-They were taking FBI agents and prosecutors on junkins, where they would indoctrinate them on uh their preferred liberal policies, their preferred liberal agenda, and then partnerships were formed.
+They were taking FBI agents and prosecutors on Junkins, where they would indoctrinate them on their preferred liberal policies, their preferred liberal agenda.

-That's one of the things that we unraveled during the FBI Russia collusion case.
+That's one of the things that we unraveled during the FBI-Russia collusion case.

 Well, a similar thing is going on in the judiciary.

-People say, well, wait a second, judges can't take junkins.
+People say, well, wait a second, judges can't take Junkins.

-They're supposed to be above reproach.
+They're supposed to be above approach.

-Actually, not judges are allowed to take these free trips, and it depends who sends them there.
+Judges are allowed to take these free trips, and it depends who sends them there.

-And uh over the last summer, as Trump was moving towards winning the presidency, Judge Boseburg was wined and dined out in Sun Valley, Idaho.
+And over the last summer, as Trump was moving towards winning the presidency, Judge Boesberg was wined and dined out in Sun Valley, Idaho, beautiful place, great summer destination.

-for Congress to say, you know, judges should be above reproach.
+Maybe it's time for Congress to say, you know, judges should be above reproach.

 Let's not let them take free trips and get indoctrinated, much like we saw the FBI agents and prosecutors were during the Russia collusion case.